Venafi/VenafiPS/docs/index.md

     As of version 4.0, the license has changed and is now Apache 2.0

-## Documentation

-Documentation can be found at [http://VenafiPS.readthedocs.io](http://VenafiPS.readthedocs.io) or by using built-in PowerShell help.
-Every effort has been made to document each parameter and provide good examples.

 ## Supported Platforms

 | OS             | PowerShell Version Tested | Status  |